jedisct1/libsodium-doc/helpers/memory_management.md

 ```

 The `sodium_mprotect_readwrite()` function marks a region allocated using `sodium_malloc()` or `sodium_allocarray()` as readable and writable after having been protected using `sodium_mprotect_readonly()` or `sodium_mprotect_noaccess()`.

+## Notes on memory locking

+While `mlock()` and `sodium_mlock()` are useful for preventing heap-allocated data from being swapped to disk, they have important limitations that developers should understand.

+First, `mlock()` is not adequate for protecting data placed on the stack or in CPU registers.
+Temporary variables, function parameters, and intermediate values created during computation often reside on the stack or in registers, and this data may be swapped to disk.
+The stack cannot be reliably locked with `mlock()` because it only locks pages that exist at the time of the call.
+If the stack later grows into new pages, those new pages will not be locked.

+Furthermore, even data stored in locked heap pages will typically be copied to the stack and registers when it is actually used.
+When sensitive data is read from locked memory for processing, the compiler will generally load it into CPU registers for computation, and may spill intermediate values to the stack.
+These copies exist outside the locked heap region and are subject to the same limitations described above.

+Second, memory locking is constrained by the `RLIMIT_MEMLOCK` resource limit, which restricts the amount of memory a process can lock.
+On some systems, raising this limit requires the `CAP_IPC_LOCK` capability.
+If a process exceeds this limit, `mlock()` will fail and return `ENOMEM`.
+Applications that need to lock substantial amounts of memory must ensure the limit is appropriately configured.

+For applications that require comprehensive protection of the stack, one approach is to lock all memory in the process using `mlockall(MCL_CURRENT | MCL_FUTURE)`.
+The `MCL_CURRENT` flag locks all currently mapped pages, while `MCL_FUTURE` ensures that all pages mapped in the future are also locked.
+However, this approach has practical implications: it increases memory pressure, may require elevated resource limits, and can impact application performance.

+Despite these techniques, protecting CPU registers from being swapped to disk is fundamentally impossible with current operating system interfaces.
+Registers may be saved to the stack during context switches, interrupt handling, or when the kernel pages out a process.

+Therefore, if cold boot attacks or at-rest data protection are serious concerns for your threat model, the most effective defense is to encrypt the entire disk volume and encrypt the swap partition (or disable swap entirely).
+Encryption at rest ensures that even if memory contents are written to disk, they remain protected.
+Memory locking should be viewed as a defense-in-depth measure, not a complete solution for preventing sensitive data from ever reaching persistent storage.